SamuelHaefner/RiskAversionInShareAuctions/Readme.md

    - ```ReadT.jl``` - Scripts to read in estimates of T and produce the plots and tables.
    - ```ReadTRobust.jl``` - Same as above, but using the alternative estimates (robustness check).
    - ```ReadTestMon.jl``` - Contains the script to read in the monotonicity violations obtained and saved with TestMonGeneric.jl and produces the respective tables.
-5. Script to produce additional plots.
+5. Scripts to produce additional tables and plots.
+   - ```DataOverviewTable.jl``` - Script to generate the overview table of the data (Table 1).
    - ```Plots.jl``` - Script to generate the group plots, the resampling plots, and the plot showing the estimated bounds (which is done with function ```PlotTighterBounds()```; cf. the file for more information).
 6. A file called [Estimate Data.zip](https://drive.google.com/file/d/1PlKXkPn4GbM3ImMSvveuznnPRTeeURGe/view?usp=sharing) also belongs to the replication files (externally hosted).
 It contains the estimates reported in the manuscript as described in Comment 3 below.